yasser3434/portfolio/README.md

   **Retrieval Augmented Generation**: evaluates performance with a RAG **CI/CD Integration**

+  - **Technologies Used:** AWS Services - Boto3 - Flask - Pandas - OpenAI API for accessing the GPT model

 ### [Energy Tracker](https://github.com/yasser3434/energy)
 - **Overview:**<br>
-This project is a Flask-based web application designed to handle the upload, storage, and processing of PDF documents.<br>
+This project is a Flask-based web application designed to handle the upload, storage, and processing of PDF documents.
+Here are the most important steps of the project : <br>

-- **Technologies Used:** Boto3 - RDS - S3 - Flask - Pandas - PyMySQL - PyMuPDF (fitz) - Matplotlib and Seaborn for visualization

   **File Upload**: Support PDFs.<br>
   **File Management**: Files are categorized by company and stored accordingly.<br>